Skip to main content

 Q: When do I interview?

-A: Not all IP programs require interviews.
+A: Not all programs require interviews or auditions.
 Click here to learn more.

-If you are applying for an internship program, you will be contacted if you have been selected to interview.
+If you are applying for a program that may require an audition or interview, you will be contacted (after submitting your IP application) if you have been selected to interview.
+Some programs may not interview all candidates, but that doesn't mean a decision has been made.

-If your program does not require an interview, we encourage students to connect with the Faculty-in-Residence for their program before, during and after the admissions process.
+If your program does not require an interview, we encourage you to continue to prepare for the possibility of receiving acceptance decision.
 More information is available here.

 Q: When will I know whether or not I am accepted?